mcmonkeyprojects/SwarmUI/docs/Features/Webhooks.md

 ### Image Metadata In The JSON

 For some webhooks, eg the `Every Gen` Webhook, you can include image metadata in the JSON body.
-This uses `%tag%` syntax, and mostly follows the same rules as the `Output Path` setting for what you can fill in.
+This uses `%tag%` syntax, and mostly follows the same rules as the `Output Path` setting for what you can fill in (refer to [User Settings - Path Format](/docs/User%20Settings.md#path-format)).
 For example, `%prompt%` can be used to fill the prompt.
 Unlike `Output Path`, this text won't be trimmed or formatted, other than escaped to fit within a JSON string.

 You may also use `%image%` to include the URL to an image.
 Be warned if `DoNotSave` is used this URL maybe a very large Base64 blob.
 This will use the `External URL` setting under `Server Configuration` to format the URL.
 Note that unless your server is externally accessible, this URL cannot be opened by anyone but you.
 This means for example you cannot embed the image onto a Discord message via the webhook, because Discord's servers cannot read the URL.